Managing AI privacy settings in Microsoft Edge

 2. Check proxy logs for the request and verify which endpoints received data.

-3. Check local browser logs to find timestamps and correlate with network logs.
+3. Check local browser logs for timestamps and match them with network logs.

 Concrete example:

 • I log Copilot-initiated requests to a central SIEM.
-Then I run a test Journey and search the SIEM for the request signature to verify what was sent and where.
+Then I run a test Journey and search the SIEM for the request signature to check what was sent and where.

 Establishing governance for enterprise use

-Treat Copilot as a platform feature that requires policy, not an optional extra.
-Document a clear acceptance process before enabling it broadly.
+Treat Copilot as a platform feature that needs policy, not an optional extra.
+Set out an approval process before enabling it widely.

 Governance checklist: